0LNetworkCommunity/libra-legacy-v6/verifiable_delay/README.md

 ## What is a VDF?

 A Verifiable Delay Function (VDF) is a function that requires substantial time to evaluate (even with a polynomial number of parallel processors) but can be very quickly verified as correct.
 VDFs can be used to construct randomness beacons with multiple applications in a distributed network environment.
 By introducing a time delay during evaluation, VDFs prevent malicious actors from influencing output.
 The output cannot be differentiated from a random number until the final result is computed.
+See <https://eprint.iacr.org/2018/712.pdf>
-See <https://eprint.iacr.org/2018/712.pdf> for more details.
+for more details.

 ## Description

 This VDF implementation is written in Rust.
-We use class groups to implement 2 approaches.
+The GMP library is used for arithmetic and greatest common divisor (GCD) calculations.
+We use class groups to implement the approaches described in the following papers:

 1. [Simple Verifiable Delay Functions](https://eprint.iacr.org/2018/627.pdf).
 Pietrzak, 2018
 2. [Efficient Verifiable Delay Functions](https://eprint.iacr.org/2018/623.pdf).
 Wesolowski, 2018

+The chosen generator is (2, 1, c), where c is calculated from the provided discriminant.
+A form is represented internally (a, b, c), with the discriminant not being used in most omputations.
+This implementation performs reduction is performed after every multiplication and squaring, as not doing so did not give any gains in our benchmarks.

 This repo includes three crates:

 * `classgroup`: a class group implementation, as well as a trait for class groups.
 * `vdf`: a Verifyable Delay Function (VDF) trait, as well as an implementation of that trait.
 * `vdf-cli`: a command-line interface to the vdf crate.
 It also includes additional commands, which are deprecated and will be replaced by a CLI to the classgroup crate.

 ## Usage

-- Install [Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+- Install [Rust].
 We (POA Networks) have tested the code with the latest stable, beta, and nightly versions of Rust.
 It may work with older versions, but this is not guaranteed.
 - Install the [GNU Multiple Precision Library](https://gmplib.org/)
     * On Debian and derivatives (including Ubuntu):
         ```sh